 These root vegetables are rich in carbohydrates.
-Carbohydrate-rich foods are often better tolerated when nausea is looming and nothing else sounds good.
-Sweet potatoes are a great nutrient-dense carb choice if you are really battling it!
+Carbohydrate-rich foods are often better tolerated when nausea looms and nothing else sounds good.
+Sweet potatoes are a great nutrient-dense carb choice if you are battling it!
 If you want more information on how to combat morning sickness, read this article where I share my favorite tips.

 They help with fetal growth and development.

-Sweet potatoes are full of vital nutrients for the baby’s fetal development, such as vitamins A, B, C, E, folate, manganese, magnesium, potassium, sodium, and calcium.
+Sweet potatoes contain vital nutrients for the baby’s fetal development, such as vitamins A, B, E, folate, manganese, potassium, and magnesium.
+They are also a source of vitamin C!
 That’s quite the nutritional cocktail!
 They also contain vitamin B6, called pyridoxine, which plays a huge role in the neurological growth and nervous system development of the fetus.